-Andrea “Andy” Villanueva was born in Mexico in 1996.
-When she was 6 years old she moved to Toronto, Canada, where she currently lives and studies.
+Andy Villanueva was born in Mexico, in 1996.
+When she was 6 years old she moved to Toronto, Canada, where she lives and studies.

 Additionally, she is co-founder of Project Slut, an organization that successfully dismantled Central Technical School´s dress code.
-For her work championing human rights and promoting issues that impact positively on young women, Andy received the Status of Women Award in 2014.
+For her work championing human rights and promoting issues that impact positively on young women, in 2014 Andy received the Status of Women Award.
 Currently, she continues advocating on this cause and promoting women’s rights.